-- Breath Awareness
+1. Breath Awareness

 It is important for an athlete to utilize the breath in a functional way relevant to the action taking place in the body.
 Inhaling when the muscles are expanding allows space for air, oxygenating the brain, blood and muscles.
-Exhaling while muscles are contracting forces out stale air providing extra power and propulsion.
+Exhaling while muscles are contracting forces out stale air which provides extra power and propulsion.

-- Injury Prevention
+2. Injury Prevention

-- Reduces Anxiety
+3. Reduces Anxiety

-Have you ever observed (or participated in) an athletic event where the outcome was affected by the participants’ state of mind?
+Have you ever observed (or participated in) an athletic event where the outcome was affected by the participant’s state of mind?
 A track meet where the runner gives up because he falls behind?
 A softball pitcher who is rattled by the dugout banter?
 A swimmer who is frazzled by a false start?
-Having a yoga and mindfulness practice allows a youth athlete to create the healthy habit of becoming a witness to the present moment, then choose a productive tool, such as a breathing technique, for the best possible desired outcome.
+Having a yoga and mindfulness practice allows an athlete to create the healthy habit of becoming a witness to the present moment, then choose a productive tool, such as a breathing technique, for the best possible desired outcome.

-We hope you can join us soon!
+We hope you can join us live online soon!